fbpx

 Your Super Prof Sandra and the whole Prêt à Parler are super proud of your achievement!
 Toutes nos félicitations, Manu!

-"I had a great experience with regards to preparing for the French Fide exam in Switzerland.
+"I had a great experience with regards to preparing for the French fide exam in Switzerland.
 I would especially like to thank Sandra, my professor!
 Her approach worked very well for me as she made sure I focus on learning by doing.
 She tailored the course material according to my needs.
-Sandra found a good balance between helping me improve my overall French language skills and preparing specifically for FIDE Exam.
+Sandra found a good balance between helping me improve my overall French language skills and preparing specifically for fide Exam.
 Thanks once again to Sandra and Prêt à Parler team!"

 Isabelle: We're going to switch to English because not everybody understands or is at the right level yet to understand what we're saying in French.
 How long have you been studying French for, Manu?

-Manu: So, I took the 20 course Prêt à Parler FIDE exam specific, and basically I studied more or less November end, and I planned my 20 classes to finish by March end.
+Manu: So, I took the 20 course Prêt à Parler fide exam specific, and basically I studied more or less November end, and I planned my 20 classes to finish by March end.
 So I spread it over like almost 3 months, because there were Christmas holidays and all so I would say one class a week, sometimes two, and sometimes a small break, so yeah.

 Isabelle: But you had never learned French before contacting Prêt à Parler, no you did some lessons before.